Nunes signs off on new subpoenas to firm behind Trump-Russia dossier

 Earlier this year, Nunes announced that he was stepping aside from directing the committee's Russia inquiry after he became the subject of an ethics investigation into his handling of classified information.
 But more recently, he has made clear that he is still playing an influential role, despite announcing that he had delegated authority on the Russia matter to Republican Rep. Mike Conaway of Texas.

-A source familiar with the matter told CNN that all Russia-related subpoenas have been approved by Conaway.
-A Conaway spokeswoman declined to comment.
+A source familiar with the matter told CNN that all Russia-related subpoenas have been approved by Conaway, and Conaway confirmed to CNN Monday he asked for the most recent subpoenas.

 But the subpoenas appear to be the latest fight in an investigation that has periodically been hobbled by controversy and infighting.